jagerman/loki-multi-sn/README.md

-# Oxen Multi SN Setup
+# Session Multi SN Setup

 The deb produced here gives you systemd service templates to help you run multiple service nodes on one machine.